rdk/p2rank/misc/tutorials/training-tutorial.md

 Related parameters:
 * use `-delete_models 0` to keep model files after evaluation.
-* `-cache_datasets <bool>`: keep datasets (structures and Connolly points) in memory between crossval/traineval iterations.
+* `-cache_datasets <bool>`: keep datasets (structures and SAS points) in memory between crossval/traineval iterations.
 Turn off for huge datasets that won't fit to memory.
 * `-feature_importances <bool>`: calculate feature importances (works only if `classifier = "FastRandomForest"`)
 * `-fail_fast <bool>`: stop processing the dataset on the first unrecoverable error with a dataset item